Veldrovive/MMM-Page-Selector/README.md

 ```

 ## Usage
+For all usage, including the standard `position` prop in the module config is allowed, but is not necessary and does not have any effect.
 #### There are two options for creating pages.
 If in doubt, use the first one:
 If there are too many pages and using the `page` prop becomes confusing.
 Switch to the second method.
 It is slightly more complicated to set up, but is more clear when many modules are at play.
 ```js